d0c-s4vage/gramfuzz/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 After creating the issue, checkboxes will appear where `[] label` exist in the markdown.
-You can check/uncheck them to
+You can check/uncheck them to fill out the environment section.

 ## Checklist